panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Light Up the LEDs

 First solder headers to the Wemos to make it breadboard-compatible.
 Then connect the LED strip according to the following diagram.
+You can power the Wemos directly through USB to save battery.
 ![wiring diagram](/blog/assets/wemos_led_strip_wiring.png)

 ![first test](/blog/assets/alien_first_test.png)
 *First test of the infinity mirror effect.
 Wow!*

-There might be 2 extra cables for external power supply running from the LED strip.
+There might be 2 extra cables running from the LED strip.
+They are meant for external power supply.
 You don't need them as Wemos has a 5V output.
 Make sure to isolate them though.

 ## Choosing Design